WHAT IS ACUPUNCTURE & TRADITIONAL EAST ASIAN MEDICINE?

 Postoperative nausea & vomiting

 Don't see your condition?
-Book a Free 15-minute consultation to talk about it and how acupuncture & traditional east Asian medicine can help.
+Book a consultation to talk about it and how acupuncture & traditional east Asian medicine can help.
 Click here to book now.

 DO YOU ACCEPT INSURANCE AS PAYMENT?

 No, I do not bill insurance at this time.
-However, if you have out-of-network acupuncture coverage, you can ask for a superbill from me to submit to your health insurance company for possible reimbursement or credit.
+However, if you have out-of-network acupuncture coverage, I can provide a superbill upon request for you to submit to your health insurance company for possible reimbursement or credit.
 Acupuncture may also be an eligible expense under your FSA/HSA benefits.

 Herbal medicine is not covered by insurance.